vanjovsk/Systems-Manager-Fleet-Rightsizing-Automation/README.md

 # AWS Systems Manager: Fleet Rightsizing Automation

 ## 📖 Scenario
-In a simulated enterprise environment spanning 3 regions with 10,000 instances, a cost audit identified 2,500 instances as over-provisioned.
+I simulated enterprise environment spanning 3 regions with 10,000 instances, a cost audit identified 2,500 instances as over-provisioned.
 The objective was to resize these instances (t3.small → t3.micro) efficiently without manual intervention.

 ## ⚙️ Architecture & Tools
 * **AWS Systems Manager (SSM) Automation:** Used to orchestrate the workflow.